akashkr1303/Excel-Sales-Analytics/README.md

 # Customer Performance Report | P & L Report
 ## Project Objective -
-To build a Customer Performance report using Microsoft Excel which facilitates ascertaining the sales performance of different categories of products and the financial position of the business across various regions.
+To build multiple reports by performing data analysis on the historical data of AtliQ hardware (an imaginary firm)

-## Project Overview -
+## Business Model -
-AtliQ Hardware is a manufacturing firm that produces computer hardware, accessories, storage & networking devices and sells its products through various customers like Amazon, Flipkart, Walmart etc. across various regions and also through its direct stores using different modes of channels.
-In this project, I focused on analyzing sales and financial data of AtliQ Hardwares using Microsoft Excel to uncover insights and trends that can help make key business decisions.
+AtliQ Hardware is a manufacturing firm that produces computer hardware, accessories, storage & networking devices and sells its products through various customers like Amazon, Flipkart, Walmart and its direct stores across regions using different modes of channels.

-## Project Description -
+## Project Description - Extracted the data, and performed ETL (Extract transform load) in Power Query to make it suitable for data analysis needs.
+Built a star-schema data model using Power Pivot and used DAX to create needed measures.
+Optimized the report by up to 10% by disabling unrequired data load and ensured data quality by running data validation.
+The type of analysis can be further categorised into two types:-

 ### 1) Sales Analysis: